burninc0de/socialsox/README.md

 # <img src="appicon.png" alt="🧦" width="32" /> SocialSox

-A simple, local Electron app for posting short messages to Mastodon, X (aka Twitter), and Bluesky simultaneously.
+A simple, open source cross-platform desktop app for posting short messages to Mastodon, X (aka Twitter), and Bluesky separately or simultaneously.

+## Who is this for?

+Tired of copy-pasting the same post across three browser tabs?
+Done paying for bloated social media management tools when you just want to share a quick thought?
+SocialSox is an free, local-first desktop app that posts to Mastodon, X, and Bluesky—no subscriptions, no servers, no drama.

 ## Features

+**Core Posting**
-- 📝 Post to single or multiple platforms
+- 📝 Post to one or all platforms simultaneously
-- 🖥️ Cross-platform desktop app - no browser or server needed!
-- 🎨 Clean, modern interface with native dark mode support
-- 🖼️ Image upload support
+- 🖼️ Single image uploads with drag-and-drop
-- 📊 Character counter
+- 📊 Real-time character counter per platform

+**Management & History**
-- ✅ Per-platform status feedback
+- 📜 View posting history with status tracking
-- 🔔 Get notifications on replies, likes, reposts
+- 🔔 Monitor replies, likes, and reposts
-- 📜 Posting history with status tracking
+- ✅ Per-platform delivery status

-- ⚙️ Customize tray icon, window decorations and more
+**Privacy & Security**
-- 🔒 Credentials securely encrypted using Electron's safeStorage
+- 🔒 Credentials encrypted using OS-level security
+- 🖥️ Runs entirely on your machine—no cloud required
-- 📥 Export/Import credentials for portability
+- 📥 Export/import credentials for backup

+**Customization**
+- 🎨 Native dark mode support
+- ⚙️ Customizable tray icons and window decorations

 ## Screenshots